yiadotm/Computer-Systems-Design/asgn4/README.md

 Questions asked in ChatGPT:
 if i want to use getopt for this command ./httpserver [-t threads] <port>, how would i do it

+can you write an example of a dispatcher thread and worker threads in c

+can you help me find a bug in this code? (actual piece of code)